deadbeef404/react-components/README.md

 #### [Confirm Dialog Component](./docs/confirmdialog.md)

-A page level component that displays a confirmationd dialog to the user with OK/Cancel buttons.
+A page level component that displays a confirmation dialog to the user with OK/Cancel buttons.

 #### [Page Message Component](./docs/pagemessage.md)